vuejs/vuefire/packages/vuexfire/README.md

 })
 ```

-Access it as an usual piece of the state:
+Access it as a usual piece of the state:

 ```js
 const Component = {